 Retention cysts are seen on imaging as rounded dome-shaped lesions often situated on the maxillary sinus floor.
 They are slow growing lesions, but mucosal and cortical integrity is preserved.

-Treatment and management
+Treatment and prognosis

 Mostly no treatment is indicated, because of their high spontaneous regression rate 1,2.
 If symptomatic or causing nasal obstruction they can be surgically resected endoscopically.

 - 1. Wang JH, Jang YJ, Lee BJ.
 Natural course of retention cysts of the maxillary sinus: long-term follow-up results.
 Laryngoscope.
 2007;117 (2): 341-4.
 Laryngoscope (full text) - doi:10.1097/01.mlg.0000250777.52882.7a - Pubmed citation

 - 2. Donizeth-Rodrigues C, Fonseca-Da Silveira M, GonçAlves-De Alencar AH et-al. Three-dimensional images contribute to the diagnosis of mucous retention cyst in maxillary sinus.
 Med Oral Patol Oral Cir Bucal.;18 (1): e151-7.
 Free text at pubmed - Pubmed citation